Vladimir Katriuk

-Volodymyr Katriuk (1 October 1921 – 22 May 2015) was a Ukrainian-Canadian soldier and beekeeper, who was accused by the Simon Wiesenthal Center of having been an active participant in the Khatyn massacre during World War II.
+Volodymyr Katriuk (1 October 1921 – 22 May 2015) was a Ukrainian-Canadian soldier and beekeeper, who was accused of having taken part in the Khatyn massacre and other massacres under the cover of anti-partisan warfare as a member of the Schutzmannschaft Battalion 118 during World War II.
 In the annual Nazi War Criminal Report for the years 2012, 2013 and 2014, Katriuk was ranked number three under the list of most-wanted Nazi war criminals as determined by the Simon Wiesenthal Center.
 Katriuk denied any involvement in war crimes.
+On 18 March 2024, the Supreme Court of Belarus ruled that Katriuk was guilty of the genocide of the Belarusian people.

 Early life

 Katriuk was born in the village of Luzhany, near the city of Chernivtsi, on 1 October 1921.
 Chernivtsi is situated in the Bukovina region, which was then part of the Kingdom of Romania.